 Apple Pay Alternatives

-While Apple Pay is convenient and widely accepted, it’s not ideal for everyone.
+While it is convenient and widely accepted, it’s not ideal for everyone.
 Those without Apple devices won’t be able to use it, for example.

 Other options that may work better include:

-• Google Pay: This alternative to Apple Pay is for Android device users and offers many of the same features.
+- Google Pay: This alternative is for Android device users and offers many of the same features.
 It supports peer-to-peer payments, fast retail checkouts, and online purchases.

-• Ria: This online money transfer service is a popular pick for sending cash to over 200 countries.
+- Ria Money Transfer: This online money transfer service is a popular pick for sending cash to 190+ countries and territories.
 Send as little as you want, with limits up to $5,000 (or more in some cases).
 The low fees and competitive currency exchange rates make it an affordable option for those wanting to send money to loved ones or friends domestically or across the globe.
-Ria works from your desktop or through the free and convenient mobile app, as well as by sending or receiving cash in person at a variety of retail locations.
+Ria works from your desktop or through our free and convenient mobile app, as well as by sending or receiving cash in person at a variety of retail locations.

 Is Apple Pay Right for You?